UCLA Bruins football: Media

-UCLA football has long been carried by ABC and more recently by ESPN and FOX on television.
-Although UCLA has no discretion on these, as they are decided by the Pac-12.
-When UCLA joins the Big Ten in 2024, their games will be carried on FOX, CBS and NBC respectfully.
+UCLA football has long been carried by ABC and more recently by ESPN and Fox on television.
+UCLA had no discretion on these, as they were decided by the Pac-12.
+When UCLA joined the Big Ten in 2024, their games were carried on Fox, CBS and NBC respectfully.

-KLAC 570-AM in Los Angeles ("AM 570") is the current flagship radio station for UCLA football.
+KABC (790 AM) in Los Angeles is the flagship radio station for UCLA football, replacing KLAC in 2025.
 New York Mets announcer Josh Lewin and Matt Stevens are the current broadcast team in the booth, along with sideline reporter Wayne Cook, who is a former Bruin quarterback.
 Lewin replaced former announcer Bill Roth, who had taken over for Chris Roberts in 2015, after 27 years as the voice of Virginia Tech football.